Blackhawks win NHL draft lottery, get to pick Connor Bedard – KION546

 “We’re going to get a great player at 3, there’s no question about it in my mind,” Kekalainen said on a video call with reporters.
 “Everyone wants to win the lottery, then everything is your control, and obviously everybody’s talked about a special player at the top of the rankings.
 But we’re confident that we’re going to get a big difference maker at 3.”

-Bedard has been the presumptive top pick in the 2023 draft for several years, considered the best prospect available since Connor McDavid eight years ago and making this lottery nearly as anticipated as that or the drawing in 2005 for Sidney Crosby.
+Bedard has been the presumptive top pick in the 2023 draft for several years, considered the best prospect available since McDavid — and before that, Crosby.

-Bedard, a native of North Vancouver, British Columbia, led all junior players across Canada with 72 goals and 143 points this past season while playing for the Regina Pats of the Western Hockey League.
+A native of North Vancouver, British Columbia, Bedard led all junior players across Canada with 72 goals and 143 points this past season while playing for the Regina Pats of the Western Hockey League.
 He doesn’t turn 18 until July.

 In a pre-taped TV interview that aired on ESPN, Bedard said of his future being determined: “There’s different emotions watching, but I think we’re all just watching as fans. … It’s more for the teams.”

+The Blackhawks were once considered among the NHL’s model franchises.
+But the team’s reputation was tarnished by a 2021 investigation that found some of the organization’s top leaders mishandled allegations that an assistant coach sexually assaulted a player during the team’s title run in 2010, leading to a $2 million fine and the resignation of then-GM Stan Bowman.

+Davidson, who was not with the team at the time, took over on an interim basis and in spring 2022 got the full-time job.

-The Blackhawks decided last year to bottom out and plunge into a long-term rebuilding process, trading star forwards Alex DeBrincat and Kirby Dach despite each being under 25.
+The front office then decided to bottom out and plunge into a long-term rebuilding process, trading star forwards Alex DeBrincat and Kirby Dach at the draft last year despite each being under 25.
 The strategy worked: Chicago lost 56 of 82 games to set up a chance at Bedard.

+“No matter where we picked, I think we were going to get a great player,” Davidson said.
+“I don’t think it’s vindication.
+It’s certainly a nice bonus and a nice surprise to come away with No. 1.”

-They’ll get to announce Bedard’s name at the start of the draft June 28 in Nashville, Tennessee.
+Davidson never said Bedard’s name after winning the lottery and alluded only to players at the top of the drafts who were “elite talents” and “NHL-ready.”
+He’ll get to announce Bedard’s name at the start of the draft June 28 in Nashville, Tennessee, which could turn out to be the start of a new chapter for Chicago.

+“We have to build a team,” Davidson said.
+“You look back at any Stanley Cup team, they have great players but it’s not just one person that wins it.”

 AP freelance writer Matt Carlson in Chicago contributed.